 Fortunately, Dilip’s father Yogi Goswami applied his skills as a chemical engineer and material scientist to devise a better air purification technology.
 His hypotheses were that traditional filters were not dealing with microscopic substances in the air that people were beginning to focus on and that other elements were being trapped on the filter but never destroyed.
 Instead of just seeking out a way to capture smaller particles, Dr. Goswami proposed a novel approach using Photo Electrochemical Oxidation (PECO) to destroy pollutants at a chemical level, removing them from the air his son was breathing.

 In the ensuing decades, Dr. Goswami tested PECO technology with modern scientific techniques vetted by leading researchers in the field.
-For example, he contracted with the University of Minnesota Particle Calibration Laboratory to test how well PECO technology eliminated pollutants like ozone and toluene, while also examining existing technology like carbon filters and HEPA filters.
+For example, he contracted with the University of Minnesota Particle Calibration Laboratory to test how well PECO technology eliminated pollutants like ozone and VOCs, while also examining existing technology like carbon filters and HEPA filters.
 This demonstrated how PECO cleaned the air in an entirely new way.
 From these experiments, it became clear that, while traditional filter technology certainly had an effect on air quality, it did not work on some pollutants.

 Molekule’s approach to scientific testing

 PECO technology has been tested with modern scientific techniques vetted by leading researchers in the field.
-This work has been conducted with the University of Minnesota Particle Calibration Laboratory to test how well PECO technology eliminates pollutants, like ozone and VOCs (including toluene), that HEPA technology isn’t designed to attack.
+This work has been conducted with the University of Minnesota Particle Calibration Laboratory to test how well PECO technology eliminates pollutants, like ozone and VOCs, that HEPA technology isn’t designed to attack.
 These experiments also include the examination of existing technology like carbon filter technology and HEPA-compliant filter technology to demonstrate how PECO technology cleaned the air in an entirely new way.
 From these experiments, it became clear that there were components of pollution that were not addressed by traditional filter technology.

 Research on PECO technology at Aerosol Research and Engineering Laboratories, and by Dr. Goswami and Dilip Goswami at the University of South Florida, where Dr. Goswami is a professor, further suggest how the technology can eliminate infectious microorganisms in the air.
 These tiny pathogens were not simply captured but rather their very structures and the toxins inherent in them were completely destroyed.